Jiganesh/ProgrammingConcepts/JavascriptConcepts/JavascriptNotes.md

 **Question** : What is Hoisting in Javascript ?

 Hoisting is a concept in JavaScript that allows variables and function declarations to be accessed before they are actually defined in the code.
 During the memory creation phase of the execution context, variables are initialized to undefined, while function declarations are stored in memory as they are.

+Hoisting works differently for function declarations, function expressions and arrow function expression.
+Function declarations are fully hoisted, while function expressions and arrow function expression behave like variables and are hoisted with an initial value of undefined.

 Hoisting Code Snippet 1 :